Localized Vision-Language Matching for Open-vocabulary Object Detection: Ablation Experiments

 \section{Ablation Experiments}

 \paragraph{Two-stage model performs best.} In Table \ref{tab:stt_ablation_ext}, we show the extended performance of our method using single stage, either LSM or STT, and fine-tuning different sets of the backbone weights during the STT stage.
-We can observe two main results: first, using both stages is crucial to detect novel objects.
+The last two rows of Table \ref{tab:stt_ablation_ext} consider our method using only the STT stage (same as our baseline STT-ZSD from Section 4.2 in the main paper) and using only the LSM stage.
+Individual stage models are not able to detect novel objects well, which shows that both stages are fundamental for the detection of novel objects.
+We further compare the performance of different model configurations by freezing different number of blocks of the backbone network during the STT stage.
+Our results show that only freezing the first two blocks and the projection layer leads to the best configuration for the STT.
+In conclusion we can observe two main results: first, using both stages is crucial to detect novel objects.
 Second, freezing the backbone weights of the 1st and 2nd ResNet blocks during the STT stage results in the best configuration for both, novel and known, performances.